Gera1313/GiveEasy/README.md

 JWT Decode: To handle decoding JSON web tokens on the client side.

-Axios (maybe): For making HTTP requests (if I decide to use this over Apollo).
+Axios: For making HTTP requests.
 ```

 ### Development & Utilities